 This sheet reviews working around ionizing radiation, particularly working with or near X-ray machines.
 This information is based on available published literature.
 It should not take the place of medical care and advice from your healthcare provider.
 What is ionizing radiation?
 Radiation waves are usually invisible (can’t be seen) and have no weight nor odor.
 Radiation is grouped into 2 categories: 1) non-ionizing and 2) ionizing.
-Non-ionizing radiation has lower energy than …
+Non-ionizing radiation has lower energy than ionizing …

 Search Results for: radiation